What’s A Housing Market Slowdown And How Can You Tell If One Is Coming?

 Sellers who need to sell their homes now are dropping their prices.
 The price cuts are especially obvious in formerly pandemic-driven hot markets, including Boise.

 On the surface, lower prices are a good thing for buyers.
 However, the rising interest rates may slash any potential savings for borrowers.
 Before making an offer, consider the final cost of the mortgage payment when interest is included.

 In the last few months, mortgage interest rates have risen sharply.
 The increased rates make it more challenging to afford a home.
 The budget-driven realities of many would-be home shoppers have led many to give up the search.

-Redfin noted that requests for home tours dropped by 14% in June 2022 when compared to the same time last year.
+According to a NAR foot traffic report, home showings were down 18% year-over-year in July.
 Of course, this doesn’t mean that no one is shopping for a home.
 There are many home buyers out there.
 But the demand has dropped off from its peak.

 5. Real Estate Companies Are Announcing Layoffs

 Compass and Redfin , two major real estate firms, announced layoffs in June.
 The layoffs seem to be in response to rising interest rates, which puts a damper on the previously booming housing market.